-What to feed As regards what bird feed to supply, it depends on the bird but in general smaller species need more fat to keep them warm either from high fat seeds like sunflower or peanut or from animal fats.
+As regards what bird feed to supply, it depends on the bird.
+In general smaller species need more fat to keep them warm, either from high fat seeds (like sunflower or peanut) or from animal fats.
 Most birdseeds contain a mix of seeds and wheat and while a low amount is OK, avoid high percentages of wheat for small birds as it is a low energy food and only beneficial for larger species like pigeons, doves or pheasants.
 High quantities of wheat are more common in cheaper (cheeper!) birdseeds as it is a low cost ingredient so is used to bulk them up.

 Fat balls, usually made from seed mixed with suet or other solid fats, are very valuable for small birds, again for the energy storing capacity of the fat.
 While solid fats are good, oils are not because they cause feathers to clump together and loose their insulating properties.
 You may have noticed that birds sometimes look more plump in winter than summer; this isn't from weight gain but because they puff up their downy feathers (like a feather duvet) to trap air and keep heat in.
 Naturally, oil compromised feathers will also effect flight so will make birds more vulnerable to predators.

-Small birds like finches (above) will also appreciate small seeds, particularly the small black seed of the Guizotia flower (known as Nyjer or Niger) seed).
-The seeds are so small that a special feeder with smaller gauge feeding holes (also above) is most efficient, otherwise a significant proportion of seed can be wasted.
+Small birds like finches (below) will also appreciate small seeds, particularly the small black seed of the Guizotia flower (known as Nyjer or Niger) seed).
+The seeds are so small that a special feeder with smaller gauge feeding holes (also below) is most efficient, otherwise a significant proportion of seed can be wasted.

 Interestingly, The Queen's Swan Marker (as you may know The Queen owns all the swans in England) has come out to say that due to the 'Ban the Bread' campaign in the UK, some city swans and cygnets are not reaching their optimum weight.
 I guess we need to remember that birds that share our urban spaces are domesticated to a certain extent (because they rely on us for some of their food) so we need to keep feeding them.
 If you want to feed ducks and swans, wheat, barley or linseed will be better than bread though, as above, small amounts won't do any harm.

 Of course hedgerow fruit forms a significant part of many bird's diets in Autumn and early winter so planting of 'edible' hedge species in your garden like hawthorn (haws), blackthorn (sloes), hazel (nut), Elder (berries), Dog rose (hips) or crabapple (no explanation required) will provide a perfect meal for many species.
-If you are interested in planting your own edible hedge we are supplying a bare root plant pack including all of the above which can be viewed by clicking the blue button below.
+If you are interested in planting your own edible hedge we supply a bare root plant pack which includes all of the above.

-Speaking of hedges.....
 Once you have established what to feed your wild bird friends, it is also a good idea to think about where you feed them, in particular the location for your feeding station.
 Hedges provide good cover for birds but can also be used as an ambush hideout for cats so avoid placing a bird table near a hedge.
-The ideal situation is a hedge approximately 2 metres from a bird table so birds can make quick forays to the food and return to safety between snacks
+The ideal situation is a hedge approximately 2 metres from a bird table, so birds can make quick forays to the food and return to safety between snacks.

 Birds also like vantage points so they can make a risk assessment for any feeding sorties so tall hedging or trees are just as important as the food as they keep the diners happy and secure.
 Territorial birds like robins like to defend their patch from a height, again the point is that good habitat keeps birds comfortable and makes them more likely to feed.